zhbhun/react-native-intersection-observer/README.md

 You can pass any component to the `<InView />`, and it will handle creating the wrapping View component.
 Add a handler to the `onChange` method, and control the state in your own component.
-Any extra props you add to `<InView>` will be passed to the View component, allowing you set the `style`, etc.
+Any extra props you add to `<InView>` will be passed to the View component, allowing you to set the `style`, etc.

 ```jsx
 import { IOScrollView, InView } from 'react-native-intersection-observer'